International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Ecosystem-Services.markdown

 ![Figure 3: The effects of climate on soil formation and dominant vegetation type.
 Soils are he second most important influence on vegetation after climate (Thomson Higher Education (2007)]({{site.baseurl}}{{page.figures}}Figure7.jpg)
+*Figure 3: The effects of climate on soil formation and dominant vegetation type.
+Soils are he second most important influence on vegetation after climate (Thomson Higher Education (2007)*

 The density of vegetation for an area influences the belowground biomass in both roots and decomposing organic matter.
 Looking back at Figure 2 we can see that tropical and temperate regions contain more organic matter than desert and arctic regions.
 This phenomenon is due to the higher density of vegetation in these regions, which is associated with larger inputs of organic matter to soils.
 These organic deposits decompose and become incorporated into soils.
 This carbon storage is an example of an ecosystem service that soils provide.
 Carbon dioxide is taken up from the atmosphere by vegetation and inputted belowground through roots.
 Carbon is also inputted into the soil from the decomposing of dead flora and fauna.
 This carbon is then stored until it is respired by microorganisms back into the atmosphere.